How Much More Can He Take

 - Bond and Trevelyan's fight at the end of GoldenEye.

 - Rocky tends to fall into this trap, getting worse as time goes on; Rocky V is probably the worst offender.

 - Rocky IV is bad, too.
 Ivan Drago managed to kill Apollo Creed with one of his punches, and Rocky is still able to hold him off for ten minutes screen time before his "come-from-behind" win.

-- Face/Off: You would think that getting stabbed by a butterfly knife (and twist to make sure the wound won't close) would end a fight.
+- Face/Off: You would think that getting stabbed by a butterfly knife (and twist to make sure the wound won't close) would be enough to stop Castor Troy.
 No?
 How about a Harpoon to the gut?
 Still going?
 These guys didn't even slow down despite receiving wounds that at the very least should have made them limp.

 - The (anti-)climactic fight scene in They Live! where Nada and Frank spend a good five minutes pummelling each other in a parking lot.
 Given they're fighting on a concrete surface you'd probably expect broken bones by the minute mark, nevermind when they start with the suplexes.